rtviii/riboxyz/roadmap.md

 <!-- TODO: Migrations -->

 - render images for new structs
+- ligands/bsites [render + predict] [endpoint, script, logs]
 - superimpose [endpoint, script, logs]
-- ligands/bsites [render + predict] [endpoint, script, logs]
 - visualization troubleshoot

 <!-- TODO: Next stage-->
 - split ligand classes into instances and classes
 <!-- TODO: Next stage-->
-- split ligand classes into instances and classes
+- flash out the taxonomy : [src + host] [nodes in the db, hierarchy in the app(pull in the lib, construct dynamically on app start from assets)]

 # Features to stability: